bt-sync/sync_api_sample/README.md

 Get the shareid for the Sync and Status folders and copy them into the sync_api_sample/helper.py file into the variables SYNC_FOLDER_SHARE_ID and STATUS_FOLDER_SHARE_ID.

 ### Setup peers
-Along with having BitTorrent Sync installed, each peer(fire truck) needs to run a helper script located at sync_api_sample/helper.py.
+Along with having Sync installed, each peer(fire truck) needs to run a helper script located at sync_api_sample/helper.py.
 ```sh
 $ python sync_api_sample/helper.py --peer
 ```
-This runs a script that will listen to BitTorrent Sync events, and on specific folder change events, will update the Status folder with an updated text file containing its current hash of the Sync folder along with some other information.
+This runs a script that will listen to Sync events, and on specific folder change events, will update the Status folder with an updated text file containing its current hash of the Sync folder along with some other information.
 It will name the file based on its peer id.

 ### Setup main client
 The main client (fire station) needs to run the following